 1. Mount Beacon

-For unparalleled views of the scenic Hudson River, with a line of sight to both Manhattan and Albany on a clear day, hike Mount Beacon.
+For unparalleled views of the scenic Hudson River, with a line of sight to both NYC and Albany on a clear day, hike Mount Beacon.
 Begin the trek with a staircase that parallels the Beacon Incline Railway.
 Long abandoned, it was once the world’s steepest passenger funicular used to shuttle guests up the mountain to the Mount Beacon Casino and Beaconcrest Hotel, until both were destroyed by a fire in 1927.
 Then, continue winding your way along switchbacks for a mile until you reach the fire tower.
 To enjoy an even more impressive sight, scale the 60-foot-tall Mount Beacon Fire Tower.

 2. Bannerman Island